Zewo/Venice/README.md

 let done = Channel<Bool>()
 ```

-Here's the worker goroutine.
+Here's the worker coroutine.
 It repeatedly receives
 from `jobs` with `j = <-jobs`.
 The return value
 will be `nil` if `jobs` has been `close`d and all
 values in the channel have already been received.